Retirement Living Hub

 Prioritizing Your Home Updates: A Phased Approach

-Undertaking a full home renovation all at once can feel overwhelming and expensive.
-A more strategic approach involves prioritizing your `home modifications` and implementing them in phases.
 This allows you to spread out costs, address immediate safety concerns, and adapt your plan as your needs or preferences evolve.
-Start with the most critical changes that impact daily safety and independence.
+I always start with the most critical changes that impact daily safety and independence.

 Consider your current health status and any existing mobility challenges.
 If you have difficulty climbing stairs, a stair lift becomes a higher priority than widening every doorway.
 If falls are a concern, bathroom grab bars and improved lighting should come first.
-This phased strategy ensures that your investment provides the most immediate and significant benefit.

 1. Phase 1: Immediate Safety and Basic Accessibility (Ages 50s-60s)